-This video demonstrates the mechanism of tinnitus caused by a very intense noise.
-Due to the failed connection between the hair cells and the auditory nerve, the nerve fiber does not receive normal stimulation and starts self-stimulation, sending signals to the brain which are perceived as a whistling noise.
+The video below demonstrates the mechanism of tinnitus caused by a very intense noise.
+Due to the failed connection between the hair cells and the auditory nerve, the nerve fiber does not receive normal stimulation, hence, it starts to self-stimulate, sending signals to the brain which are perceived as whistling noise.

 Current Approaches to Manage Tinnitus

 Currently, there is no approved way to fully cure the perception of tinnitus in most cases.
 It is only possible to lessen the severity of the disease and its annoyance.